Europe Trip. Day 2: Paris, France

 We took a short break before heading to our next stops

-Located opposite the Musee Rodin, Les Invalides containing museums and monuments, which entrances fees included in Museum Pass.
-We opted to start with Napoleon Tomb from the south entrance.
+Located opposite the Musée Rodin, Les Invalides contains museums and monuments whose entrance fees are included in the Museum Pass.
+We opted to start with Napoleon's Tomb from the south entrance.

 Ornate golden door at the Les Invalides entrance